Snitkin-Lab-Umich/cauris_dotplot_pipeline/README.md

 module load R/4.4.0
 ```

-Running the script will also install ggplot2 if you haven't done so already.
+You will also need to install ggplot2 for R if you haven't done so already.

 ## Generating Plots